chanzuckerberg/axe-storybook-testing/README.md

 [![Package Status](https://img.shields.io/npm/v/@chanzuckerberg/axe-storybook-testing.svg)](https://www.npmjs.com/package/@chanzuckerberg/axe-storybook-testing) ![Tests](https://github.com/chanzuckerberg/axe-storybook-testing/workflows/Tests/badge.svg)

-Command line interface for running accessibility tests (using [axe-core](https://github.com/dequelabs/axe-core)) on your [Storybook stories](https://storybook.js.org/docs/react/api/csf).
+Command line interface for running [axe-core](https://github.com/dequelabs/axe-core) accessibility tests on your [Storybook stories](https://storybook.js.org/docs/react/api/csf).

 If there are any violations, information about them will be printed, and the command will exit with a non-zero exit code.
 That way, you can use this as automated accessibility tests on CI.